VW Passat TDI 2004-2005 B5 New owner maintenance checks and FAQ

 Introduction

 While the 2004-2005 Passat sedan and wagon TDI are close in size to a mk5 A5 Jetta sedan and wagon, the driving feel is not the same.
 The car is heavier, bigger, and uses a multi link front suspension.
-Compared to the Jetta sedan/wagon, the Passat drives smoother over the bumps in the road because of tuning and the front suspension.
-Combined with the extra engineering time and work spent refining noise, vibration, and harshness, it's noticeably quieter than a mk4 or mk5 VW Golf or Jetta.
-And although the size is about the same, the Passat wagon has a more square shape vs. the Jetta wagon's rounded shape which seems to result in a little bit more usable room.
+Compared to the Jetta sedan/wagon, the Passat drives smoother over the bumps in the road because of suspension tuning and the suspension layout.
+Combined with the extra engineering time and work spent refining noise, vibration, and harshness, it's significantly quieter than a mk4 or mk5 VW Golf or Jetta.
+And although the size is about the same, the Passat wagon has a more square rear vs. the Jetta wagon's rounded rear which results in a little bit more usable room.

 The downside is that average fuel economy is lower because they were only sold in automatic "tiptronic" transmission in North America and they are heavier, bigger cars.
 All Passat TDI in North America are front wheel drive.
 No 4motion AWD was available with the TDI engine and it's not possible to convert your TDI to 4motion because of the floorpan.
 It would be possible to covert a 4motion to TDI.

 B5 also refers to the 1996-2001 Audi A4.
-Many mechanical parts on your Passat are the same or interchangeable with the parts used on the Audi A4 and Audi A6.
+Many mechanical parts on your Passat like the front suspension are the same or interchangeable with the parts used on the Audi A4 and Audi A6 of a similar generation.

-You can refer to 1000q: B5.5 Passat for general technical specs on the car.
+A full list of "how to" for the 04-05 Passat is linked above.
+General technical TDI FAQ and information can be found at 1000q: FAQ and "how to", the blue button at the upper right.
 Also feel free to sign up and ask any questions in the VW Passat TDI general forums linked at the top blue buttons and here: myturbodiesel.com

 Most auto parts stores give free error code scans.
 Not every error code will set the check engine light (CEL) or malfunction indicator light (MIL).
 If you do DIY maintenance, buy a VW/Audi specific VCDS car diagnostic cable and software.
 It has lots of diagnostic features and support modes that are not available through a generic OBD2 code scanner.
 Does the car run poorly, is slow, or suddenly loses power?
 See 1000q: constant low power and 1000q: sudden limp mode diagnosis.

-This is a problem that is starting to show up on Passat TDI as they gain mileage.
+Bad oil pump and oil pump failures is a very common problem on the VW Passat TDI.
+This problem is also found on European VW and Audi that used a similar engine.
 A bad oil pump chain sounds like a rattling loose blender.
 Failure will cause loss of oil pressure and serious engine damage.
-The replacement part is gear driven instead of chain driven.
-The mileage at which 2004-2005 VW Passat TDI are having this problem varies greatly and you can have this proactive repair done to avoid any possible problems.
-The timing belt replacement is done at the same time.
+The replacement oil pump is gear driven instead of chain driven and was installed on engines in Europe mid-2006 and later.
+The mileage at which 2004-2005 VW Passat TDI are having this problem varies greatly and I strongly suggest having this proactive repair done to avoid any problems.
+When the oil pump fails it's already too late to prevent additional damage since you'll see low pressure for a while before the warning light goes off.
+The timing belt replacement should be done at the same time.
 See 1000q: oil pump FAQ for background technical information and 1000q: balance shaft/oil pump replacement - part 1 for the repair procedure.

 = 80,000 change (from VW's official site).
 There is some confusion why since other similar engines have 100,000 mile changes.
 My owner's handbook even says to change it at 90,000 and again at 100,000!
 You should also change the tensioner, rollers, and water pump.
 See 1000q: BHW Passat TDI timing belt change for more details.
 If this part fails, the cylinder head will be damaged and in severe cases the car will need a new engine.
 All TDI are interference engines.
 If the timing belt or associated part fails, the valves will hit the pistons and cause severe engine damage.
 If you have any doubt about the condition of the timing belt, have it changed as soon as possible not as soon as practical!